dylanpieper/chatalot/README.md

 Parallel processing spins up multiple R processes, or parallel workers, to chat at the same time.

 By default, the upper limit for number of `workers` = `parallel::detectCores()`, and the number of prompts to process at a time is `chunk_size` = `parallel::detectCores() * 5`.
 Each chat in a chunk is distributed across the available R processes.
-When a chunk is finished, the results are saved to the disk.
+When a chunk is finished, the data is saved to the disk.

 ``` r
 chat <- chat_future(chat_openai(system_prompt = "Reply concisely, one sentence"))